 Upper Pictograph Cave is a window to the past.
 Painted on its walls are pictographs -- a type of rock art -- depicting people, animals, and abstract images.
 What is this art?
 Who painted these pictures and what do they mean?

-The pictographs at Upper Pictograph Cave are believed to have been painted by the Fremont Indians, a farming and hunting group that lived in the Snake Valley from about 1000 to 1300 A.D.
+The pictographs at Upper Pictograph Cave are believed to have been painted by the Fremont Indians, a farming and hunting group that lived in the Snake Valley from about 1000 to 1300 B.C.E.
 The Fremont built several villages, including one near present-day Baker, Nevada, called Baker Village.
-What little is known about this culture has been deduced from artifacts and rock art found in their villages and throughout the region.
+What little is known about this culture is based off of what we've learned from the artifacts and rock art found in their villages and throughout the region.

-The Fremont created rock art images by cutting into rock surfaces (petroglyphs), and by painting images, usually onto rock (pictographs).
+The Fremont created rock art images by cutting into rock surfaces - which creates what we call "petroglyphs" - and by painting images, usually onto rock, creating what we call "pictographs".
 Rock was probably chosen as a medium because of its durability, and because of the protection rock shelters provide from the weather.
 The paint the Fremont used had to be durable.
 Like paint made today, it had three main ingredients that made it long-lasting.

 While many of the pictographs clearly represent living things, some of the art is more abstract - dots and lines drawn on the rock surface with paint or charcoal.

-But what do these pictographs mean?
-No one can say absolutely what the painter had in mind while creating these images.
-To attach meaning would be to possibly make wrong inferences or conclusions about the images and about the people who made them.
-We are left, then, to guess for ourselves.
-Therefore, realize that any meaning we give these paintings is merely speculation, and what they actually represent, if they do, in fact, represent anything, may never be known.
+What do these pictographs mean?
+No one can say for sure what the painter had in mind when creating these images.
+We could guess, but that might lead to wrong conclusions about the images and the people who made them.
+We are left, then, to wonder.
+Any meaning we give these paintings is merely speculation, and what they actually represent - if they do, in fact, represent anything - may never be known.

 More Than Pictures

 Besides the rock art, artifacts have been found in this cave.
-During the 1930's, E.P.
+During the 1930s, E.P.
 Harrington recovered stone artifacts, animal bones, ashes, charcoal, and fire-cracked rocks buried in the floor sediment.
-These artifacts indicate that the cave was used for more than just a place to paint figures.
+These artifacts show that the cave was used for more than just a place to paint figures.

 Threats to the Cave

-Over the years vandals have written over and destroyed some of the art in Pictograph Cave.
-It is important to understand that the images painted on the rock wall are delicate and care must be taken to protect them.
+Over the years, vandals have written over and destroyed some of the art in Pictograph Cave.
+It is important to understand that the images painted on the rock wall are delicate and we must carefully protect them.
 These images are one of the few links we have to the people who came here before us.
 Please do not touch any of the pictographs, or engage in any activity that might damage them.

-From the Lehman Caves Visitor Center, drive .25 miles then turn right on Baker Creek Road.
-Travel 2 miles up the road, then turn left at the Grey Cliffs sign.
-Here there is a fork in the road -- follow the left fork.
+From the Lehman Caves Visitor Center, drive .25 miles down the road and then turn right on Baker Creek Road.
+Travel two miles up the road and turn left at the Grey Cliffs sign.
+Here there is a fork in the road - take the road to the left.
 The cave is on the left side of the road.
 Again, please do not enter Upper Pictograph Cave.
 You will be able to see the rock art from outside.